 Declawing is a major surgery

-Whether or not declawing is appropriate for your situation requires education and consultation with your vet.
-Take some time to read through the links in this post and develop your opinion before talking with your vet.
-Remember, scratching is a normal part of cat behavior and serves several important purposes.
-Keep in mind that there are various behavioral treatments and alternatives to manage destructive scratching—especially something as simple and harmless as nail caps.
+Should you declaw your cat?
+No, no, no. Remember, scratching is a normal part of cat behavior and serves several important purposes.
+Keep in mind that there are various behavioral treatments and alternatives to manage destructive scratching.
+Especially something as simple and harmless as nail caps!
 After all, declawing is a major surgery that requires amputation, not just “removing the claws.”